neuropathbasel-pub/CnQuant/README.md

 docker load -i cnquant_images.tar
 ```

-Another option to run the CnQuant apps is WSL2 subsystem for Windows, described in [Running CnQuant apps in WSL2](#running-cnquant-apps-in-wsl2).
+A Docker alternative is  WSL2 (Windows subsystem for Linux 2), described in [Running CnQuant apps in WSL2](#running-cnquant-apps-in-wsl2).

-The last option (not recommended) is to install the applications with pip
-but it will require R-4.3.0 installation with CnQuant R dependencies,
+Primarily intended for developers or embedded systems with limited resources or CPUs other than x86_64,
+all CnQuant components can be installed from source with pip.
+Note that CnQuant depends on both Python and R, requiring R-4.3.0 (for [CQcalc](https://github.com/neuropathbasel-pub/CQcalc)) in addition to an appropriate Python environment.
-which is described separately in each of the applications repository.
+Installation instructions are described separately in each application component repository.

 ## Directory structure and data annotation files

 For convenience, the same .env file is used for each app.
-The .env file needs to be located in each apps' main directory or it's parent directory.
+The .env file needs to be located in each apps' main directory or its parent directory.
 The .env file in an application directory has precedence before the .env file in the parent's directory.
 An "example.env" file is provided in each application's directory or in the parent's directory.
-Modifying .env files for WSL2 is typically not necessary.
+Adapting .env files for WSL2 is typically not necessary.

 ## Environment variables